Welcome to our practice website

 If you have COVID symptoms or have otherwise been asked to self-isolate, please do not attend the practice.
 Ask a friend or neighbour to bring your pet / collect medication for you, or telephone the practice to arrange a video consultation instead.

-All puppy, kitten, rabbit and adult dog/cat vaccinations may be booked in as normal from 29th March onwards.
+All puppy, kitten, rabbit and adult dog/cat vaccinations may be booked in as normal.

 Cat, dog, rabbit and small pet neuterings are all available.
 Please call Reception to discuss and book.

 Although we are not currently offering house visits, we may be able to offer a home visit if your pet can be examined/treated in your garden.
-Visits must be during daylight hours (usually 11am-3:30pm) and are only suitable for dogs, not cats.
+Visits are usually carried out between 11am-3:30pm and are only suitable for dogs, not cats.
 The vet must be able to access the garden without entering your house.
-Visits are subject to availability so please give us as much notice as possible if you would like to book a visit.
+Visits are subject to availability and will not always be possible as we need to ensure that sufficient staff remain on site to provide essential services.

 Nurse clinics are available for post operative checks, 6 month health checks, nail clips, anal gland emptying and medication administration.
 Please book by calling Reception or using the online booking system.